Generating Synthetic Mobility Networks with Generative Adversarial Networks: Acknowledgments

 \section{Acknowledgments}

-Luca Pappalardo and Giovanni Mauro thank EU project SoBigData++ grant agreement \#871042 for supporting this research.
 We thank Ramon Ferrer-i-Cancho, Matteo Böhm, Giuliano Cornacchia, and Vasiliki Voukelatou for the useful suggestions.
 We thank Daniele Fadda and Eleonora Cappuccio for the visualization suggestions.
+We thank CINI Lab for recognizing a price to the ideas that guided the development of MoGAN.
 We also thank René Ferretti and Dante Milonga for the inspiration.